• Home

 SHOULD YOU SKIP THE NICKNAME?

 In an age when more and more boys are James, not Jimmy, or William, not Bill, there’s no reason a Charles can’t be … Charles.
-Unlike so many classic names, this one does feel a little more serious than some.
-Maybe it’s the image of Prince Charles, the eldest son of Queen Elizabeth I, and still the heir waiting in the wings, even though he’s in his 70s himself.
+Unlike so many timeless names, this one does feel a little more serious than some.
+Maybe it’s the image of King Charles, recently crowned king in his 70s.

 American parents might reasonably dismiss the impact of the British royal family on naming trending in the US.
 And yet, they’re constantly in the headlines.
 Whether it’s the legacy of the still beloved Princess Diana or stories about the Sussexes – that’s Prince Harry and Meghan Markle – it’s tough to avoid some awareness of their comings and goings.
 And that emphasizes Charles as a name that reads a little bit older.

-That said, meeting one adorable Charles-not-Charlie (or Arlo or Huck or Chase) would probably be all that’s required to change all of our mind about using the formal name in full.
+That said, meeting one adorable Charles-not-Charlie (or Arlo or Huck or Chase) would probably be all that’s required to change all of our minds about using the formal name in full.

 Do you have any favorite Charles nicknames?